wehs7661/ensemble_md/docs/simulations.rst

     usage: explore_REXEE [-h] -N N [-r R] [-n N] [-s S] [-c] [-e]

-    This code explores the parameter space of homogenous REXEE to help you figure out all possible combinations of the number of replicas, the number of states in each replica, and the number of overlapping states, and the total number states.
+    This CLI explores the parameter space of a homogenous REXEE simulation to help you figure out all possible combinations of the number of replicas, the number of states in each replica, and the number of overlapping states, given the total number states.

     optional arguments:
       -h, --help      show this help message and exit -N N, --N N     The total number of states of the REXEE simulation.
       -r R, --r R     The number of replicas that compose the REXEE simulation.
-      -n N, --n N     The number of states for each replica.
+      -n N, --n N     The number of states per each replica.
       -s S, --s S     The state shift between adjacent replicas.
-      -c, --cnst      Whether the apply the constraint such that the number of overlapping states does not exceed 50% of the number of states in both overlapping replicas.
+      -c, --cnst      Whether to apply the constraint such that the number of overlapping states does not exceed 50% of the number of states in adjacent replicas.
+(Default: False)
       -e, --estimate  Whether to provide estimates of the chance of not having any swappable pairs for each solution.
+(Default: False)

 1.2.
 CLI :code:`run_REXEE`